nixworks/public/news/2015/06/25/README.md

 ##### Prime Minister of Haiti
 ### [The Prime Minister of Haiti Evans Paul accuses the Dominican Republic of causing a humanitarian crisis by mass deportation of people mainly from Haiti. ](/news/2015/06/25/the-prime-minister-of-haiti-evans-paul-accuses-the-dominican-republic-of-causing-a-humanitarian-crisis-by-mass-deportation-of-people-mainly.md)
-_Context: Haiti, Dominican Republic, Evans Paul, Prime Minister of Haiti_
+_Context: Dominican Republic, Prime Minister of Haiti, Haiti, Evans Paul_

 ##### Committee to Protect Journalists
 ### [The Committee to Protect Journalists claims that the Government of Egypt has incarcerated 18 journalists, mostly from Al-Jazeera. ](/news/2015/06/25/the-committee-to-protect-journalists-claims-that-the-government-of-egypt-has-incarcerated-18-journalists-mostly-from-al-jazeera.md)